pixelcluster/pixelcluster.github.io/_posts/2023-05-06-Hang-Exploration-Splitgate.md

 ## Why does my workaround work?

-For the first time in this blog post, this section starts off with less open questions than the previous one.
+Finally, things start clearing up a bit.
 There is still an open question,
 though: What does the workaround do to prevent this?

 The code that runs the 3 benchmark passes doesn't always run them